Lukas-Fohl/wobble.nvim/README.md

 ## Primary use

-- switch between head and source files
+- switch between header and source files

 # Requirements